numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

                       parameters)
 ```

-To optimise your deep learning network, you need to calculate a loss based on how well the model is doing on the training data.
+To optimize your deep learning network, you need to calculate a loss based on how well the model is doing on the training data.
 Loss value implies how poorly or well a model behaves after each iteration of optimization. <br>
 Define a function to calculate the loss using [negative log likelihood](http://d2l.ai/chapter_linear-networks/softmax-regression.html?highlight=negative%20log%20likelihood#log-likelihood)

 ```python